bbunge1/ZoneMinder/docs/installationguide/ubuntu.rst

     ZoneMinder 1.29.0 is now part of the current standard Ubuntu repository.
 But if you wish to install the later releases of ZoneMinder you will need to add the iconnor/zoneminder PPA.
+    NOTE:You may need to run: "apt install software-properties-common" before adding the repository.

     ::